 So how can those on the left get people to abandon skepticism?
 Judging from their rhetoric, leftists wish to foist a virtuous gullibility upon the public.
 In fact, a common way progressives virtue-signal is by running to social media to proclaim that they believe a particular narrative about certain news stories even before the facts come out.
 As Smollett’s account began to unravel, the hashtag #IStandWithJussie was still trending on Twitter.

 This effort does not involve persuasion as much as coercion.
 Put simply, the progressive left isn’t trying to convince people to jump to conclusions; it forces them by shaming them as bigots if they do not gullibly conform.

 To be fair, many on the left changed their opinion on Smollett when more facts emerged, but the damage was already done.
 During the days the story was covered in the media, Trump supporters were smeared as vile bigots who have no problem with hate crimes, which further divided the nation.

 To those who value healthy skepticism, the far left promotes a philosophy of naivete.
 But a population that believes everything it hears is easy to manipulate.
 What happens when a public accepts what the media tell them without question?

 Even worse, what if people start to exhibit the same type of blind trust in the government?
 Every day, forces try to influence our thoughts and opinions, and encouraging gullibility is yet another way to enforce a system of control.
 While it is not beneficial to be overly skeptical, to the point that rejects facts, Americans must not stop questioning what they are told.
-Otherwise, it may be too late.We value your comments!
-Please weigh in on our comment section below.
+Otherwise, it may be too late.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com